dr-fischer/sop/ICP-MS/ICP-MS_CellPurgeProcedure.md

 9. Return to the **Advanced Optimize** tab.
 Start the optimization routine by clicking on the **Optimize** icon.
-1. When the routine is done, aspirate the **NexION Setup** solution.
+1. When the routine is done, aspirate the **NexION Setup solution**.
 1. Under the **Manual** tab of the **Sample** Screen, enter an appropriate name for this solution: For Example: **Matrix Spike Cell Gas A.**
 >**Note:** **DO NOT** select any of the Analyze buttons on this screen.